Best Time to Visit Belize

 The rain subsides as the dry season continues, with an average of six rainy days in February and just four days of rain in both March and April.
 It rains about six days on average each May – the last official month before Belize's sopping wet season begins.

 Despite the vacation-friendly weather, Belize's dry season does come with a downside: crowds.
-December and March compete for the highest numbers of visitors to Belize, with each month approaching some 55,000 tourist arrivals in recent years.
-That number pushes even higher when you count the 130,000-plus cruise passengers that spend the day in Belize City at some point during the months of January, December, and March.
+December and March compete for the highest numbers of visitors to Belize, with each month approaching some 55,000 tourist arrivals in typical years.
+That number pushes even higher when you count the 130,000-plus cruise passengers who usually spend the day in Belize City at some point during the months of January, December, and March.

 If you want to make the most of great weather but avoid some of the busiest months for tourists, plan your trip to Belize in November or May.
 Tourism drops about 30 to 40 percent from peak levels during these months.
 The further you venture away from the main tourist hot spots of Belize City, Ambergris Caye, Cayo District, and Placencia, the less crowded it gets.